From robust tests to Bayes-like posterior distributions: Applications

-with constants $L_{0},L_{1}>0$ and $\alpha\in (0,1]$.
-Then \eref{app00} is satisfied with $A=L_{1}\vee [(1+L_{1}k^{\alpha/2}+L_{0})/2]$. \end{lem}
+with constants $L_{0},L_{1}>0$ and $s\in (0,1]$.
+Then \eref{app00} is satisfied with $A=L_{1}\vee [(1+L_{1}k^{s/2}+L_{0})/2]$. \end{lem}

-Nevertheless, inequality~\eref{app00} may also hold true for families $\cM_{0}$ of densities which are not smooth, as shown in Lemma~\ref{reg00} below.
+Nevertheless, condition~\eref{app00} may also be satisfied for families $\cM_{0}$ of densities which are not smooth, as shown in Lemma~\ref{reg00} below.
 It makes it possible to consider the following example. \begin{exa} We consider here the situation where $k=1$ and $\cM_{0}$ is the set of all nonincreasing densities on $[0,1]$ that are bounded by $B>1$.
-Then, $\sM$ consists of all the probabilities whose densities are nonincreasing and supported on intervals $I$ with positive lengths and which are bounded by $B/\mu(I)$.
+Then, $\sM$ consists of all the probabilities whose densities are supported on intervals $I$ with positive lengths, nonincreasing on $I$ and which are bounded by $B/\mu(I)$.
 Birman and Solomjak~\citeyearpar{MR0217487} proved that $\cM_{0}$ satisfies Assumption~\ref{hypo-entro} with $\widetilde D(\eta)$ of order $(1/\eta)\vee 1$ (up to some constant that depends on $B$).
 We deduce from~\eref{eq-etan} that $\eta_{n}$ is therefore of order $n^{-1/3}$.
-Besides, it follows from Lemma~\ref{reg00} below that \eref{app00} is satisfied with $A=B$ and $\alpha=1$.
+Besides, it follows from Lemma~\ref{reg00} below that \eref{app00} is satisfied with $A=B$ and $s=1$.
 We may therefore apply Corollary~\ref{cor-Entrop}.
 For a value of $K$ large enough compared to 1, $\Lambda_{n}$ defined by \eref{def-sMK} is larger than $\exp\cro{CK^{2}n^{1/3}}$ for some constant $C>0$ (depending on $A$).
 In particular, if $X_{1},\ldots,X_{n}$ are i.i.d.\ with a density of the form

 where $p\in\cM_{0}$, $|m\et/\sigma\et|\le \exp\cro{CK^{2}n^{1/3}}$ and